josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Board Composition {#board-composition}

-(NOTE: AS OF -03 DRAFT THIS REMAINS AN AREA OF ACTIVE DEBATE.
-TEXT BELOW DOES NOT YET REFLECT CONSENSUS AND IS MERELY A PLACEHOLDER)

 The structure of the Board of Directors of the LLC shall be composed of up to seven people as follows:

+* 4 Appointed by the IETF NomCom, confirmed by the IESG

 * 1 IETF Chair or delegate selected by the IESG

 * 1 Appointed by the ISOC Board of Trustees

-* 3 Appointed by the IETF NomCom, confirmed by the IESG

-* 2 Appointed by the LLC Board itself, confirmed by IAB
+* 1 Appointed by the LLC Board itself, confirmed by IAB

 ## Recruiting LLC Board Directors {#director-recruitment}